Healthy Recipes Blog

 The ingredients needed to make keto fried pork chops.

-• Pork rinds: I use plain pork rinds in this recipe.
+• Pork rinds: I use plain pork rinds.

 • Pork chops: Thin-cut (½-inch thick) and boneless.